Skip to main content

 Performance against our targets

-At 31 March 2022 there was 36% female representation on the Board (against a target of 33% female Board representation by end of the 2020 calendar year)
+At 31 March 2024 there was 58% female representation on the Board (our Board diversity policy set and achieved the target of 33% female representation)

 • Our early career and graduate strategy has attracted exceptional and diverse talent across the business